 This is probably the most powerful of all Ad-Blocker Add-ons for Firefox.
 In fact, it is not just an Ad-Blocker, but a content-blocker: It is capable of blocking Ads, Malware Websites, and Trackers.
 Its filter lists include those of Adblock Plus, as well as EasyList and EasyPrivacy, Peter Lowe’s ad/tracking/malware servers and Origin’s own filter lists. uBlock Origin is also the most resource-friendly Ad-blocker Add-on.
 Some performance comparisons are available on the project’s Github Repository.

-How to Install and Enable Add-Ons in Firefox for Android
+Install and Enable Add-Ons in Firefox

 Installing Add-Ons on Firefox for Android is quite easy.
 The full process can be carried out inside the browser.
 All you need to do is enter the following in the URL bar of Firefox: